KIARN-TECH/thingz_to_do/README.md

 | **Corporate/Group Plan** | €99/year *(Up to 50 users with premium features)* |
 | **Ad-Supported Free Version** | Includes non-intrusive ads, with an option to upgrade to the ad-free premium version. |

+> **CAUTION:** Prices may be subject to change based on future updates and additional features.

 ---

 ## **Links to Repository & Website**